KE Holdings Inc. (BEKE) Stock Price and Analyst Predictions

 BEKE) stock’s latest price update

-KE Holdings Inc. (NYSE: BEKE)’s stock price has plunge by -3.68relation to previous closing price of 16.03.
-Nevertheless, the company has seen a -2.77% plunge in its stock price over the last five trading sessions.
+The stock price of KE Holdings Inc. (NYSE: BEKE) has surged by 1.45 when compared to previous closing price of 15.85, but the company has seen a 4.42% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 12/17/21 that Chinese Broker to Conduct Review Into Short-Seller’s Fraud Allegations

 BEKE’s Market Performance

-KE Holdings Inc. (BEKE) has seen a -2.77% fall in stock performance for the week, with a -18.22% decline in the past month and a -15.35% plunge in the past quarter.
-The volatility ratio for the week is 3.69%, and the volatility levels for the past 30 days are at 4.12% for BEKE.
-The simple moving average for the past 20 days is -8.16% for BEKE’s stock, with a -5.51% simple moving average for the past 200 days.
+BEKE’s stock has risen by 4.42% in the past week, with a monthly drop of -10.91% and a quarterly drop of -14.88%.
+The volatility ratio for the week is 5.13% while the volatility levels for the last 30 days are 4.38% for KE Holdings Inc. The simple moving average for the last 20 days is -2.87% for BEKE stock, with a simple moving average of -1.69% for the last 200 days.

 Analysts’ Opinion of BEKE

-During the last 5 trading sessions, BEKE fell by -3.27%, which changed the moving average for the period of 200-days by +6.67% in comparison to the 20-day moving average, which settled at $16.64.
-In addition, KE Holdings Inc. saw 10.60% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BEKE rose by +4.42%, which changed the moving average for the period of 200-days by +7.20% in comparison to the 20-day moving average, which settled at $16.50.
+In addition, KE Holdings Inc. saw 15.19% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for BEKE